 You have always had a love affair with the Anglo Boer war, first in the glorious musical Ons Vir Jou, and now the epos Modder and Bloed.
 Tell me about this?

 I love history.
 From all over the world.
-It tells us more about our present and teaches us not to repeat mistakes for the future.
+It tells us more about our present and teaches us not to repeat mistakes in the future.
 Unfortunately, we hardly ever learn from the past.
 I have also touched on other sections of our history (the musical – Shaka Zulu, Bloedbroers, both with Deon Opperman) but the Anglo-Boer War really changed a lot of the socio-economics of our country and affected each and every South African in some or other way.
 On top of this, it was a war with many international players.
 Except for the British Colonies, volunteers from all over the world (Ireland, America, France, Russia, Scandinavia etc.) joined the ranks of the Boers and fought alongside them against Imperialism.
 It was also an immoral victory for England and the world needs to take note of this costly war, which took place on the southern tip of Africa.
 All in the name of gold and greed.

 Your imagination has always been larger than life.
 Where does this come from?

 I’ve always been a dreamer.
 Ever since I can remember I have lived in my imagination.
-We also moved around a lot (9 schools), and although I learnt to adapt through observation and seemed quite social, I mostly ended up entertaining myself.
+We also moved around a lot (9 schools), and although I learned to adapt through observation and seemed quite social, I mostly ended up entertaining myself.
 My parents also encouraged me to read a lot.

-You excel in three passions, composing, scripting and directing: which discipline enslaves you most?
+You excel in three passions, composing, scripting, and directing: which discipline enslaves you most?

 It’s a combination of all of them.
 Making films combines all of them in one.
-In the end I am a storyteller.
+In the end, I am a storyteller.
 If I can capture emotion with a lyric in a song, or a scene in a film that an audience can relate to emotionally, I have done my work.
 The most important element is that it remains honest.
 It must also be something that is important to me.

 How would you describe Modder en Bloed in your own words?

 I have.
 It’s called a script…he, he.
 Okay, jokes aside.
 Modder en Bloed, like many other films set in war, shows the true character of people in war.
 Good or bad.
 It follows a tragic hero, who has lost everything and everyone dear to him, as he has to find a reason to live.
 To keep on going.
 To get back up out of his own “modder en bloed”.
 He is faced with broken men of all walks of life who feel the same.
 Men who have given up, and even under these circumstances, cannot stand together.
 But he cannot fight against his own heroic nature.
-When a boy’s life is threatened he stands up and finds the reason to fight.
+When a boy’s life is threatened he stands up and finds a reason to fight.
 This reason unites the men and brings them together to find the courage to stand up to oppression.
-Modder en Bloed is a story about survival, honour, loyalty and in the end…a moral victory under immoral circumstances.
+Modder en Bloed is a story about survival, honour, loyalty, and in the end…a moral victory under immoral circumstances.

 The narrative deals with three separate stories, the story of a Boer who loses his family and has to bow down to the English Empire, it deals with how Boers conquer the English with brawn by playing rugby, and it is equally the story of a woman who bears witness to the atrocities and prejudice in the concentration camp.
 Was this your intention?
 Your views on this?